Device Status

 - Sync Failed -- The device reported an error applying the configuration.

-Click on any device row to navigate to its detail page, where you can view full configuration, interface status, tunnel details, and per-device performance metrics.
+Click on any device row (or card) to navigate to its detail page.

 If a device appears offline unexpectedly, check its physical connectivity and power status first.
 You can also use the Diagnostic Tools to test reachability once the device comes back online.